 We provide legal representation for these and other charges for military personnel in the Army, Navy, Air Force or Marines, based at Tacoma's JBLM Joint Base Lewis McChord:

 The military’s criminal justice system at Joint Base Lewis McChord encompasses extensive regulations for the sake of predictability.
 When correctly applied, the system embraces discipline, efficiency, and due process.
-The military is a different society; you need to contact Nick George for competent legal help or call (425) 502-7763.
+The military is a different society; you need to contact Nick George for competent military legal help or call (425) 502-7763.
 We can meet you for a free consultation in Tacoma, Seattle, Bellevue, Kent, Federal Way or other locations, just email us, and we'll find a convenient place.

 Some people consider military justice as an oxymoron because they find discipline and justice as inconsistent concepts.
 Actually, national security influences due process.
 Civilian and military defendants do not have identical rights.
 However, the military’s legal process and procedure can be navigated by a skilled and experienced attorney like Nick George who will exhaust available remedies and defenses for the best possible result.
 Contact Nick as soon as possible for representation at Joint Base Lewis McChord, or call (425) 502-7763.